-Hemingbrough CP and social workers will agree with parents/carers whether children in need should be attending school -Hemingbrough CP will then follow up on any pupil that they were expecting to attend, who does not.
-Hemingbrough CP will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.
+Hemingbrough CP School and social workers will agree with parents/carers whether Children in Need should be attending school -Hemingbrough CP School will immediately follow up on any pupil that they were expecting to attend, who does not.
+Hemingbrough CP School will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.

-To support the above, Hemingbrough CP will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
+To support the above, Hemingbrough CP School will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.

-In all circumstances where a vulnerable child does not take up their place at school, or discontinues, Hemingbrough CP will notify their social worker.
+In all circumstances where a vulnerable child does not take up their place at school, or discontinues, Hemingbrough CP School will notify their social worker.